What pain and symptoms are associated with the biceps femoris?

 - Poorly conditioned athletes frequently injury the hamstrings

 Interesting facts about the biceps femoris:

-Like the biceps in the arm, the biceps femoris splits into two heads.
+Like the biceps in the arm, the biceps femoris splits into two heads, the short head and the long head.
 The short head of the muscle is absent in some people.

 - Pulled or torn Hamstring

 - Cauda equina syndrome